 Drs.
 Ciesielski and Fenstermaker credit early seed funding from donations to the Roswell Park Alliance Foundation with moving their vaccine research forward.
 The Alliance Foundation raises funds on behalf of Roswell Park in support of research and patient-care programs.

-The patented SurVaxM vaccine, invented at Roswell Park Cancer Institute and being developed in collaboration with MimiVax, LLC, is an immunotherapy that targets survivin, a cell-survival protein that is present in most cancers.
+The patented SurVaxM vaccine, invented at Roswell Park Comprehensive Cancer Center and being developed in collaboration with MimiVax, LLC, is an immunotherapy that targets survivin, a cell-survival protein that is present in most cancers.
 A peptide mimic, the vaccine is engineered to recognize survivin-expressing cancer cells as foreign, stimulating immune responses to control tumor growth and recurrence.

 About MimiVax, LLC

 MimiVax, LLC, is a clinical-stage biotechnology company focused on the development and commercialization of immunotherapeutic vaccines and targeted therapies for cancer treatment.
-Its lead candidate, SurVaxM, an immunotherapy developed at Roswell Park Cancer Institute, is currently undergoing Phase 1 study in multiple myeloma and Phase 2 study in glioblastoma.
+Its lead candidate, SurVaxM, an immunotherapy developed at Roswell Park Comprehensive Cancer Center, is currently undergoing Phase 1 study in multiple myeloma and Phase 2 study in glioblastoma.
 For more information, visit www.mimivax.com.